mbarker84/css-irl/src/pages/building-the-zig-zag-gradient-lab.md

 ### Alternative solutions

-Now, I don’t completely love this solution, as is uses a pseudo element – I kind of wanted this to be possible with a single element background.
+Now, I don’t completely love this solution, as is uses a pseudo-element – I kind of wanted this to be possible with a single element background.
 I did a bit of searching to see if anyone had a solution that was better than mine, and one of the results that came up was Lea Verou’s [CSS Patterns Gallery](https://leaverou.github.io/css3patterns/), from a few years back.
 Of course, if anyone has a solution to this, it’s Lea Verou.
 And there _is_ a zig-zag pattern on the site, but with one crucial difference: it’s only two colours.
 I wanted my pattern to be three or more colours.
 I searched a bit more, but I couldn’t find an example anywhere that was more than two colours.
 That’s not to say it isn’t possible, but figuring it out was a bit more than my tiny brain can handle.
 So I decided to stick with my solution for now.

 ### Custom properties

 So, once I had my zig-zag gradient, I wanted to experiment a bit with colours, the thickness of the stripes, and the size of the zig-zags.
-Enter custom properties.
+Enter [custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Variables).
 CSS custom properties are among my favourite things in CSS – I use them in so many places.
 They are perfect for when you have a value repeating in a number of places, and you just want to tweak that value and have it update everywhere.
 So I can replace the gradient stops with a custom property, which represents the thickness of the stripes, and another that represents the background width.
 I need to do this in the pseudo-element too, but for brevity I’m not showing all the code here.

 ```css
 .element {